 However a UK and Ireland SAP User Group research reveals that the majority (60%) of BS7 users do not plan to upgrade to S/4HANA in the next two years and 27 per cent will not budge for at least three years more.
 This means most organizations are planning a move from SAP ERP ECC to S/4HANA, but haven’t taken any concrete steps to get there.

-Despite this clear directive from industry pundits, organizations running SAP ECC are seemingly unfazed by the official product end-of-life.
-According to a recent survey by ASUG, most (56%) of the respondents are taking a wait-and-see approach.
+According to an ASUG survey, most (56%) organizations are taking a wait-and-see approach.
 The main reason cited for their reluctance to move?
 The complexity of an SAP S/4HANA migration.

 What’s Taking So long?